 Since the 1944 Butler Act, there have been, to my mind, two genuinely great reformers (as opposed to mere tinkerers) in state education: Andrew Adonis and Michael Gove.
 (I heartily recommend reading Adonis’s short book Education, Education, Education: Reforming England’s Schools, by the way.) it is interesting that neither had any interest in reviving grammar schools, although I would suggest that both set out to revive the grammar school ethos.
 Adonis’s view is clear, and helpful.
 Comprehensive schools were supposed to be hybrids of grammars, secondary moderns and technical schools — all things to all children, so to speak.
 The problem was that grammar schools only ever constituted about a quarter of English schools, so what in fact happened was that although the names changed, the kind of school did not.
 Secondary moderns that became comprehensives did not suddenly discover a delight in Latin, whereas many grammar schools that became comprehensives continued with same ethos and became quickly oversubscribed.
 Instead of the 11 plus, selection took place on the parents’ ability to move house and use sharp elbows.

 One of the chief obstacles to reviving grammar schools on a large scale is the teaching profession.
 This is ‘The Blob’ that Gove talked about, and tried to do something about by supporting initiatives like Teach First.
 I’m not totally without insight here.
-I taught for several years, mostly in comprehensive schools, and therefore I encountered a lot of teachers; and whilst many teachers long to see an end to the modish, trendy orthodoxy in the profession, many do not and remain wedded to those failed and discredited dogmata.
+I taught for a few years, mostly in comprehensive schools, and therefore I encountered a lot of teachers; and whilst many teachers long to see an end to the modish, trendy orthodoxy in the profession, many do not and remain wedded to those failed and discredited dogmata.
 Simply opening (or converting) a school and putting a sign outside saying “Grammar School” will not be enough.
-The entire culture of education needs to change, and that means continuing to unpick decades of harmful pedagogy.
+The entire culture of education needs to change, and that means continuing to unpick decades of pedagogy which is at best suspect and at worst, harmful.

 That change has begun, with many comprehensives now revitalised as academies and outperforming coasting grammar schools.
 A friend of mine recently left her senior post in a grammar school because she felt that the ‘grammar ethos’ had been watered down to the point of disappearance.
 On the other hand, another friend, now teaching in an non-selective East London academy school remarked that, “It’s just like teaching in a grammar school”.
 Too many schools still have a long way to go, but a great many others have improved beyond recognition.